-If your child has mild scoliosis, he or she may need only to see a doctor every 4 to 6 months to make sure the curve is not getting worse.
+If your child has mild scoliosis, they may need only to see a doctor every several months to make sure the curve is not getting worse.
 A child who has moderate scoliosis may need a brace.
 A brace usually stops the curve from getting worse, but it is not able to correct or straighten the spine.
 Scoliosis that is very bad may need surgery.
 Scoliosis and its treatment can be hard on a child.
-He or she may be embarrassed by wearing a brace.
+Your child may be embarrassed by wearing a brace.
 Think about taking your child to a scoliosis clinic, where other children are being treated.
 It may help your child cope with the condition.

 Scoliosis is an abnormal curve in the spine.
 The spine curves from side to side in an "S" or "C" shape rather than being straight.
 The spine also may be twisted.

 How is scoliosis in children and teens treated?

 The goal of treatment for scoliosis is to prevent the spinal curve from getting worse and to correct or stabilize a severe spinal curve.
 Most cases of scoliosis are mild and don't need treatment.